-Parameter Specification Standard AES3 Audio Inputs 4 Channels per video input; 2 dedicated BNC connectors per video input; two channels per BNC connector 8 Channels of embedded audio from video input.
+Parameter Specification Standard AES3 Audio Inputs 4 Channels per video input; 2 dedicated BNC connectors per video input; two channels per BNC connector 16 Channels of embedded audio from video input.
 Supports 48kHz, 16 bit, 20 bit, or 24 bit digital audio sources.
-Audio Outputs 4 Channels per video output; 2 dedicated BNC connectors per video output; two channels per BNC connector 8 Channels of embedded per video output.
-Audio mapping is direct and fixed, the first four channels are the same for AES and embedded, the last four channels are only embedded.
+Audio Outputs 4 Channels per video output; 2 dedicated BNC connectors per video output; two channels per BNC connector 16 Channels of embedded per video output.
+Audio mapping is direct and fixed, the first four channels are the same for AES and embedded, the last twelve channels are only embedded.
 AES outputs are active at all times; embedded audio insertion on outputs can be disabled.
 Audio is output using a 48kHz clock derived from the video reference.
 Supports 16- or 24-bit media.
 On playout, audio is synchronized with video as it was recorded.
-Input Impedance 75 ohms, unbalanced Audio shift Configurable relative to the incoming video on record or playout.
+Compatible with AC-3 and Dolby-E Input Impedance 75 ohms, unbalanced Audio time shift Configurable relative to video for both record and playout.